College Placement | The Dunham School, Baton Rouge, LA

 • Take the PSAT/NMSQT at Dunham in October for National Merit Scholarship Qualifying.

-• Utilize the career and college search tools in Naviance, and being to create your "Colleges I'm Thinking About" list.
+• Utilize the career and college search tools in SCOIR and continue to “Follow” the schools that you are interested in.

 • Finish the first semester strong!